MiniJez/Dofus-farming-bot/README.md

-A farming bot for the game Dofus wrote in Python 3.
+A farming bot for the game Dofus wrote in NodeJS with RobotJS and iohooks.